andrewwoods/wp-debug-logger/readme.txt

 = Why not just use the error_log function? =

 You still can.
 However, the plugin will add value to your logging efforts.
 Using this logger will add structure io the debug.log file, *and* give you a modern PHP interface to control the amount of logging in your website.
 The logging methods in this plugin also provide information about the severity of the error.

 = Where can I find more documentation? =

 This project is [developed on Github](https://github.com/andrewwoods/wp-debug-logger).
 There is a more complete readme there, with links to supplemental information.

 = Why use PSR-3? =

 A PSR is a PHP Standard Recommendation.
 PSRs are use to create and maintain interoperability between PHP-based frameworks and content management systems.

+== Screenshots ==

+No screenshots yet.

+== Upgrade Notice ==

+No notices yet.